aidgn-com/fullscore/README.md

 ## And the Harmony Begins

 The singer-songwriter strikes a new chord.
-The result of practice's Tempo, composition's Rhythm, performance's BEAT.
+The result of practice's TEMPO, composition's RHYTHM, performance's BEAT.

 The audacity to eliminate problems rather than add complexity.
 The insight to create perfect analytics without servers.